Skip to content

 Added "echo" to registry

-This fetches the agent card from /.well-known/agent.json and registers it.
+This fetches the agent card from /.well-known/agent-card.json and registers it.

 Terminal window